April 29, 2022

 Don’t mistake a Pap test with an annual exam.
 Here’s what women need when.

-In 2012, international experts met to update the guidelines, based on many evidence-based studies and the results of millions of women.
+In 2012, international experts updated the guidelines based on many evidence-based studies and the results of millions of women.
+Here is the latest you need to know about Pap smears, and when you should be getting one.

 Pap smear vs. annual exam

-A yearly exam by a gynecologist is recommended for most women.
-Those guidelines have NOT changed.
-However, for most women, the interval between Pap smear screenings is longer.
+A yearly exam by a gynecologist is recommended for most women—a guideline that has not changed over the years.
+The interval between Pap smear screenings, however, is longer for most women.

 How often do most women need a Pap test?

-- Starting at age 30, an additional test is added to your Pap looking for HPV.
+• Starting at age 30, an additional test is added to your Pap looking for HPV.
 If your Pap is normal and your HPV is negative, you do not need a Pap collected for five years.
-But you should still see your gynecologist to have the rest of your female organs evaluated.
+It is still recommended to see your gynecologist each year to have all other female organs evaluated.

-- After a hysterectomy, you usually don’t need a Pap smear, but you still need an annual exam.
+• After a hysterectomy, a Pap smear is typically not needed, but patients will still need an annual exam.

 Cervical Cancer Screening